Written by Hazel Secco, CFP®, CDFA®

 - At retirement, you can typically choose between monthly payments or a lump-sum distribution.
 Just know that lump sums can create a sizable tax bill without careful planning.

-- You may also have the option to roll the balance into an IRA or a new employer’s 401(k), which usually allows you to continue deferring taxes.
+- You may also have the option to roll the balance into an IRA or a new employer’s 401(k).
+This usually allows you to continue deferring taxes.

 No matter which plan you’re in, use the Pension Estimating Tool in your benefits portal to model different retirement dates.
 Pension benefits often influence timing decisions more than people expect, especially when you’re thinking about how and when to step back from work.